cchitsiang/awesome-stars/topics.md

 - [Dokploy/dokploy](https://github.com/Dokploy/dokploy) - Open Source Alternative to Vercel, Netlify and Heroku.
 - [glasskube/glasskube](https://github.com/glasskube/glasskube) - 🧊 The next generation Package Manager for Kubernetes 📦 Featuring a GUI and a CLI.
 Glasskube packages are dependency aware, GitOps ready and can get automatic updates via a central public package repos
-- [kubeshop/monokle](https://github.com/kubeshop/monokle) - 🧐 Monokle Desktop empowers you to better create, understand, and deploy YAML manifests with a visual UI that also provides policy validation and cluster insights.
+- [kubeshop/monokle](https://github.com/kubeshop/monokle) - Monokle is a set of OSS tools designed to help create and maintain high-quality Kubernetes configurations throughout the application lifecycle
 - [bgenev/impulse-xdr](https://github.com/bgenev/impulse-xdr) - Fully automated host & network intrusion detection platform.
 Detects malware from behavioural patterns rather than signatures and enables deeper visibility than legacy tools.
 - [OneUptime/oneuptime](https://github.com/OneUptime/oneuptime) - OneUptime is the complete open-source observability platform.
 - [nearform/initium-platform](https://github.com/nearform/initium-platform) - A set of Kubernetes add-ons with optimal configuration and test coverage to create a day zero platform for your code